RED FLAG 19-2 at Nellis AFB

 Recoveries can be on either runway as well, depending on wind direction.
 We had jets landing switching runways which makes everyone scatter to get down to the other end to catch the arrivals.
 E. Cheyanne Ave is the road to be at for aircraft landing RW3, just don’t stand along the side of the fence as the Air Force will ask you to cross back over.The Belgian Air Force deployed F-16s from 10 Wing at Kleine Brogel.
 The participants from the Netherlands, UAE, and Singapore used aircraft from their Training Units based in the U.S. while the Saudis participated with the recently handed over F-15SA jets that were still to be flown to Saudi Arabia

 I love going to air shows, but after attending three days at RED FLAG, you get far more action and it’s all military.
 I rented a Nikon D500 and a Sigma 150-600 Sport which I loved so much I ended up buying new copies of each.
 You would need a lens of 400mm or more for most of the landings for RW21, especially if they land 21L which is further away.
 Some of the flexes over you 150mm was too far… I would highly recommend purchasing a radio scanner so you can listen to the planes getting ready to take off so you have a heads up.
 You can find the frequencies online, just make sure you purchase a unit that handles VHF & UHF which are the higher frequencies the military tends to use more.

-Some of my shots in the gallery are of aircraft from the GREEN FLAG which Typhoons were a part of and WSINT (Advanced Training in Weapons and Tactics Employment).
+Some of the aircraft photographed were actually participating in the GREEN FLAG close air support exercise and WSINT (Advanced Training in Weapons and Tactics Employment).
 I can’t wait to get back out there for my next RED FLAG exercise.